padesplaces/ada2017/project/README.md

 # **_"My Way"_ of seeing music covers**

-The main notebook is called "Project Notebook".
+Please note that the main notebook is called "Project Notebook", we merged all of our separate work in it in a coherent way.

 ### Abstract